-In a way, Pai forces you to hop on a motorbike as there aren’t many alternative options in the form of public transport or taxis.
+In a way, Pai forces you to hop on a motorbike because there aren’t many alternative options in the form of public transport or taxis.
 So if you want to easily explore the surrounding sights, it’s really your best option.

 There’s something magical about riding a bike along the curving roads of Pai, feeling every turn as you let your bike lean into each corner.
 It’s a really fun activity to do with a group of friends whilst visiting the nearby sites.

-We can’t ignore our inner mum here and continue without telling you to; wear a helmet, don’t drink and drive, and don’t get too cocky.
+We can’t ignore our inner mum here and continue without telling you to wear a helmet, don’t drink and drive, and don’t get too cocky.

 How to rent a motorbike in Pai